 AFP protocol is used by Mac computers to provide access to shared Mac folders.
 It is also used by Apple Time Capsule and a number of other NAS drives.

-GoodReader offers the ability to access AFP servers.
-You can browse servers, download, upload, sync and delete files and entire folders.
+GoodReader allows you to access AFP servers.
+You can browse them, download, upload, sync, and delete files and folders.

-There`s the Default mode switch in the server connection parameters window.
-Leave it ON for most cases.
+There`s a Default mode switch in the connection parameters.
+Leave it on for most cases.
 Turn it off only if you`re having trouble downloading or uploading files.

-Accessing SMB Servers (shared Windows folders, various NAS drives, etc.)plus
+Accessing SMB Servers (shared Windows, Mac, and Linux folders, various NAS drives, etc.)plus

-GoodReader offers the ability to access SMB servers.
-You can browse servers, download, upload, sync and delete files and entire folders.
+GoodReader allows you to access SMB servers, including SMB 2 and SMB 3 verisons.
+You can browse them, download, upload, sync, and delete files and folders.

-Most SMB servers on a local WiFi network can be auto-discovered by pressing the "reload list of local servers" link in the Servers Found via WiFi section of Connect panel.
-However, due to a number of factors, including router and firewall settings, some servers may not appear in auto discovery list.
-In this case you will have to create a server record and manually enter either the server`s name or its IP-address.
+Most SMB servers on a local WiFi network can be auto-discovered by pressing the Reload List of Local Servers link on the Find Servers tab of the Connect panel.
+However, due to a number of factors, including router and firewall settings, some servers may not appear in the auto discovery list.
+In this case, you will have to create a server record and manually enter either the server`s name or its IP address.

-A note to Apple Time Capsule users: when auto-discovering servers on a local WiFi network, Apple Time Capsule will be discovered twice – as an AFP server and as an SMB server.
+A note to Apple Time Capsule users: when auto-discovering servers on a local WiFi network, Apple Time Capsule may be discovered twice – as an AFP and SMB server.
 While Time Capsule`s main drive can be accessed via both protocols, an external USB flash drive attached to its USB port will only be accessible via SMB protocol.

 THE BEST PDF MULTI-TOOL EVER